art101nft/nftisse-smart-contract/drop-post-mortem.md

 ### The long answer

 We attempted to use a new format when minting to eliminate the extra logistics of using a snapshot based approach since it requires many extra steps.
 This new format involves referencing an external contract, in this case RMUTT, to query wallet balances.
-In order to prevent abuse and enforce limits, we query the wallet's token holdings since we used ERC721A which providers the ability to enumerate token IDs that a wallet holds, and store it in a mapping to "lock" token IDs to prevent duplicate claiming by transferring off balances.
+In order to prevent abuse and enforce limits, we query the wallet's token holdings since we used ERC721A which provides the ability to enumerate token IDs that a wallet holds, and store it in a mapping to "lock" token IDs to prevent duplicate claiming by transferring off balances.
 This has the result of being more gas-heavy since we have to loop through a wallet's owned RMUTT tokens and check or update a mapping.
 This can be seen in the following code:

 ```
 mapping(uint256 => bool) public tokenUsed;        // token ids used to reserve mints